jenniewillson/trainiacs/README.md

 ## Future features

+### Calendar of events
-- to have a longer term calendar of events available, to be able to filter them on topic and to be able to have them in a database that dynamically updates
+Add a page containing a longer term calendar of events available, to be able to filter them on topic and to be able to have them in a database that dynamically updates as each date passes.

+### Event sign-up
-- to be able to sign up for events with a number limit and ability to pay online
+To be able to sign up for events with a number limit and ability to pay online

+### Q&A threads
-- consider adding a Q&A style page that users can post in and give answers and get email updates
+Consider adding a Q&A style page that users can post in and give answers and get email updates

+### Mandatory check box on form
+Make at least one checkbox mandatory on the Sign Up form

+### Member login
-- Future development to make at least one checkbox mandatory and to have a member page where you can update your mailing preferences
+A member page where you can login and update your mailing preferences and details

+### Sign up works!
-- Mailing form would be connected to an endpoint and a database of details and preferences
+Mailing form would be connected to an endpoint and a database of details and preferences

-- Add GDPR statement
+### GDPR statement
+Add the legally required GDPR statement about how your personal information will be stored and what it will be used for

 ### Ability for users to submit photos

-### Mandatory check boxes on form

-### Events page

-#### Filter events
+Form that allows users to upload their own photos and descriptions for submission for the gallery

 # Testing